zopefoundation/grok/doc/tutorial.rst

 So far we have only displayed either hardcoded data, or calculations based on end-user input.
 What if we actually want to *store* some information, such as something the user entered?
-The easiest way to do this with Zope is to use the Zope Object Database (ZODB).
+The easiest way to do this with Grok is to use the Zope Object Database (ZODB).

 The ZODB is a database of Python objects.
 You can store any Python object in it, though you do need to follow a few simple rules (the